Watch this short video here, which tells you all about the new KS2 SATs.

 Why not start by having a quick look at the sample pages from DfE website to give you a rough guide as to what we can expect from this year's SATs.

-This year, the children will complete 3 tests but they will be slightly different in that the first paper (arithmetic) will require the children to answer 36 questions in 30 minutes.
+Now, the children will complete 3 tests but they will be slightly different in that the first paper (arithmetic) will require the children to answer 36 questions in 30 minutes.
 This will be followed by two 40 minute reasoning tests, which requires children to reason about numbers alongside performing mathematical skills.

 Maths at Home